Capocaccia/carterCapo/_posts/cypressMsw.md

 ## End Result

-Using this pattern, when our tests execute, Cypress will take ownership of starting the mock server and does not rely upon external configuration to start MSW.
+Using this pattern, when our tests execute, Cypress will take ownership of starting MSW and does not rely upon external configuration.
 We have reduced dependency on our applications configuration and thats always a good thing, right?!

 ## Things to watch out for

 This pattern does expose a new problem.
-If my application has already started the mock service worker, how do I avoid starting it again in Cypress?
-When starting the service worker from the application, we should attach the worker and mocking API to the browser window.
+If my application has already started MSW, how do I avoid starting it again in Cypress?
+When starting MSW from the application, we should attach the worker and mocking API to the browser window.
 We can use this to conditionally start MSW in Cypress.

 [MSW Docs](https://mswjs.io/docs/api/setup-worker/use#examples)